Skip to main content

 Analyst Summary

-Both Databricks and Patsnap compete directly in the AI Data space, making this a head-to-head matchup within the same market segment.
+Within AI Data, Databricks and Patsnap rank among the most closely watched rivals.
 Databricks is an AI and data platform founded in 2013 that provides a unified analytics workspace for data engineering, data science, and machine learning.
 Patsnap provides an AI-powered patent analytics and intellectual property intelligence platform that enables R&D teams, IP lawyers, and corporate strategy teams to search, analyse, and monitor global patent databases using machine learning to surface technology trends, competitor patent activity, and freedom-to-operate insights from over 170 million patent documents.

 Metrics Comparison